Crossfire (American TV program): Jon Stewart's appearance

 On October 15, 2004, Jon Stewart, then host of The Daily Show, appeared on the program to promote his book America (The Book): A Citizen's Guide to Democracy Inaction.
 He used his appearance on the show to raise criticisms of the format of Crossfire and the style of arguments presented on the show.
 He said the program failed its responsibility to the public discourse and indulged in partisan hackery, reducing news coverage of important issues to a series of talking points from both extremes of the political spectrum: "It's hurting America.
-Here is what I wanted to tell you guys: Stop.
-You have a responsibility to the public discourse, and you fail miserably."
+Here is what I wanted to tell you guys: Stop."

-Carlson attempted to counter Stewart's criticisms by reading examples of questions Stewart had asked of then-presidential candidate John Kerry during his recent interview on The Daily Show, such as, "How are you holding up?" and "Have you ever flip-flopped?"
+Carlson attempted to counter Stewart's criticisms by reading examples of softball questions Stewart had asked of then-presidential candidate John Kerry during his recent interview on The Daily Show, such as "How are you holding up?" and "Is it hard not to take [the attacks] personally?"
 Stewart argued that unlike Carlson and Begala he was a comedian, not a journalist, and therefore it was not his role to conduct hard-hitting interviews.
 Begala defended the show on the basis that it was intended as a forum for debate, to which Stewart responded that calling Crossfire a debate show was "like saying pro wrestling is a show about athletic competition."
 During the exchange, Carlson told Stewart, "I do think you're more fun on your show.
 Just my opinion," to which Stewart replied, "You know what's interesting, though?
 You're as big a dick on your show as you are on any show."